-- Framed works for consideration by the selection committee must be of a high standard of composition and draughtsmanship in any medium and on any material.
+Entries should be of a high standard of composition and draughtsmanship in any medium and on any material.
 The work must be executed in the miniature technique showing fine detail and brushwork, and mastery of the chosen medium.
 It must be of good composition and tonal balance when viewed from a distance and by virtue of its detail and fine execution must stand up to close inspection.
-The definition of a miniature relates as much to the fine quality of brushwork and attention to detail as it does to size.
-Within the space available in the cases, we try and accommodate larger frames whenever possible but paintings should always be of fine miniature quality and must not fall into the category of ‘small painting’.
-First-time exhibitors with the society are always welcome to contact the office prior to submitting work, sending photos or e-mailing images for advice.

 - Guidelines for Image Sizes:

 Circles 4.5 inches in diameter

 Maximum area including frame, not to exceed 50 square inches.

 - Mounts and frames: Mounts should be accurately cut.
 There is no restriction on the size of the moulding of a frame, but excessively heavy frames may be rejected if the selection committee feels they are unnecessary or detrimental to the painting.
 Frames should be of high quality, clean and in keeping with the picture, and they should hold their contents securely.
 The artist’s name, the medium used and the title of the painting, should be clearly shown on a label on the reverse of the painting.
 All works should have a securely fitted hanging ring or D-ring positioned close to the top of the frame.
 Glass if any, must be clean on both sides.